frederic-perez/AmE-dictionary/data/idioms.md

 __beauty is in the eye of the beholder__ Different people have different opinions about what or who is beautiful.
 __beer muscles__ An inflated notion of one’s strength, ego, or bravado due to excess consumption of alcohol (not necessarily beer).
 __beg the question__ :two::hammer: _All of this begs the question of Gallego’s own voting record._
+__beg to differ__ :dart: To politely disagree with someone else, as in _John told me Max was sure to win, but I beg to differ—I don’t think he has a chance._ This courteous formula for expressing disagreement echoes similar uses of beg in the sense of “ask,” such as I beg your pardon, so used since about 1600.
 __behind our backs__ _Behind our backs they called us the Spic and the Mik._
 __behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
 If a child doesn’t get the basics in primary school, they are way behind the eight ball.
 __behind the scenes__ Without being widely known or attracting attention.
 Referring to the private portion of a venue, operation, or production, as opposed to the public part. _Let’s have a round of applause for all the people who worked behind the scenes to give us such a great event!_